aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Inserting a Paragraph

 DocumentBuilder.Writeln inserts a string of text into the document as well but in addition, it adds a paragraph break.
 Current font formatting is also specified by the DocumentBuilder.Font property and current paragraph formatting is determined by the DocumentBuilder.ParagraphFormat property.
-Below example shows how to insert a paragraph into the document.
+Below example demonstrates how to insert a paragraph into the document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertParagraph-DocumentBuilderInsertParagraph.cs" >}}